 How to Make Easter Egg Bath Bombs

-I used large plastic Easter eggs for my fizzing DIY Easter egg bath bombs.
+I used large plastic Easter eggs to mold my bath bombs created from this recipe.
 Here’s how to use plastic Easter eggs to make bath bombs.

 Begin by using a digital scale to weigh out the cocoa butter and babassu oil.
 Heat at 50% power in the microwave or in a double boiler until melted.
 If using a fragrance, weigh out the essential oil and stir into the wet ingredients.